wimjan123/cuda11.7-gptj-training/doc/dev.md

 * `template_path`: The path to search in for templates for this image.
 The path should be relative to manager.py.
 * `skip_tests`: Optional boolean - Don't generate tests for the cuda version.
 * `image_tag_suffix`: Optional string - The image name will have this value appended to them.
+* `base_image`: The image to base the cuda images off of.
+By default, multi-arch base images should be used.
 * `push_repos`: The repos to push the images to.
 See [Container Repositories](#container-repositories).
 * `exclude_repos`: The repos to push the images to.
 See [Container Repositories](#container-repositories).
 * `components`: Is a list of cuda components to install in the distro.
 See [CUDA Component Selection](#cuda-component-selection).